HS-High-Science/HSPS-Handbook/Handbook/Handbook.md

 As we have this system in place, we have certain rules for our guards to follow.

 #### Quota Rule 1: AFKing on shift is not allowed
 We do not permit guards going AFK during their shift.
 If you need to go AFK for some period of time, please head to a security area or security spawn.
-Furthermore, if you need to be AFK for an extended period of time, please end your shift and get the off team to deal with your situation.
+Furthermore, if you need to be AFK for an extended period of time (7 minutes or longer), please end your shift and get the off team to deal with your situation.

 #### Quota Rule 2: You are allowed to log up to 8 hours of quota per day
 We care about your health and don’t support excessive playtime.
 Take regular breaks and monitor your health while on duty.
 If you feel ill, we recommend not getting on at all.